webhintio/hint/docs/user-guide/concepts/connectors.md

 * You need administrator privileges to run `sonarwhal` on Edge.
 You should be automatically prompted when running it.
-* It's best to close all instances of Edge before to avoid any issues.
+* It’s best to close all instances of Edge before to avoid any issues.
 * The current implementation can have some problems when scanning multiple sites simultaneously.
 This should not be a common scenario.
 * The connector will make use of the `useTabUrl` and `tabUrl` properties.